A sharp Lp Lq Fourier restriction theorem for a conical surface of finite type: Estimation of the overlap

 \subsection{Straightforward results}

 It will become essential for us to understand the overlap of the sets $\Gamma_{kjn}^\delta+\Gamma_{lip}^\delta$, $k,l=\krange$, $j\in I_k$, $i\in I_l$, $n,p=\zrange$, i.e. to examine the maximal number of them containing a single point.
-However, this number will not be bounded by a absolute constante (which would be optimal).
-We will get some overlap from the $z-$direction.
-Nevertheless, this will not cause us any trouble.
+However, this number will not be bounded by a absolute constant (which would be optimal, but is not true).
+Instead will collect some overlap from the $z-$direction, which however is natural and manageable.